Capdata/Devops101/README.md

 # LAB 3 : ANSIBLE
 Deploy a new MySQL instance with ANSIBLE

-## Step 1: setting up the node and configure connection
+## Step 1: setting up the nodes and configure connection
 ### Control Node creation & configuration
 - Prepare the first LXC container to host the Control Node by launching an ubuntu:20.04 image named controlnode using LXC client command line:
 <pre>